 Websites with Mega-links

 The links below are resource pages… websites with lots of links to other birding websites or to information sources for ornithologists or about individual species of birds.
-They are a great place to visit and to start your search… especially those that have a special angle.
-Like Fatbirder many of these sites carry links to the rest of the world… none of us can be truly comprehensive as websites come and go daily, but, if you can’t find what you are after on Fatbirder you may find it through one of the sites listed below.
+They are places to visit and to start your search… especially those that have a special angle.
+Like Fatbirder many of these sites carry links to the rest of the world… none of us can be truly comprehensive as websites come and go daily, but, if you can’t find what you are after on Fatbirder you may find something useful through one of the sites listed below.

 If anyone knows of other really large links sites like these, as always, mail the Fatbirder with details.